atom-box/tatll/posts/book.md

 ## ✏️ Runners up
-In no particular order, here are books from our voting process which had five or fewer *likes*:
+In no particular order, here are books which have been nominated in the past and for one reason or another, were not chosen.
+Consider them for the future.
-* Abraham Verghese: Cutting for Stone or The Covenant of Water (both historical fiction)
 * Cixin Liu: Hold up the Sky
-* Banana Yoshimoto: Kitchen
 * Barbara Kingsolver: Demon Copperhead
 * Scot Thomas eastham: The biotech timebomb
 * Emily St John Mandel: Station Eleven